-Despite the fact that clinical trials form the foundation of all medical evidence, I sometimes get the impression that many people think it is easy.
-And that any claims for a new drug or medical device flies through this process, with Big Pharma’s desires taking precedence over science.
+Despite the fact that pharmaceutical drug development is so complicated and failure-prone, I sometimes get the impression that many people think it is easy.
+And that any claims for a new drug or medical device fly through this process, with Big Pharma’s lust for profits taking precedence over science.

 The basics of drug development

 Above is a graphic based on FDA information and studies from Tufts University Center for the Study of Drug Development (CSDD).
 There are literally thousands of drugs studied before even one gets approved by the FDA (and other drug regulatory agencies in Europe, Japan, Canada, Australia, and numerous other countries).

 The whole process of pharmaceutical drug development can cost approximately US$2.6 billion (pdf), inclusive of the costs for all of the failures and the investments in that one successful drug.
 And the investment must be made without a firm understanding of how much can be earned, especially for drugs for rarer indications such as some cancers.